rndtrash/sbox-midair/README.md

-# sbox-instagib
+# sbox-midair

-Instagib for s&amp;box
+MidAir for s&amp;box

+Inspired by MidAir gamemode in WarFork, based on [sbox-instagib by xezno](https://github.com/xezno/sbox-instagib).